-Asparagus is a tender shoot (spear) vegetable that emerges out from the underground rhizome network.
-They are quite popular as a flavorful spring season delicacies.
-Their food use was well-known to ancient Greeks and Romans who admired their delicacy.
-One of the oldest recorded vegetables, it is thought to have originated in the coastal areas of eastern Mediterranean and Asia Minor regions.
+Asparagus, a delicate shoot vegetable, emerges from underground rhizomes and is cherished as a flavorful spring delicacy.
+Its culinary appeal was recognized by ancient Greeks and Romans, who esteemed its delicateness.
+Among the oldest recorded vegetables, it is believed to have originated in coastal areas of the eastern Mediterranean and Asia Minor regions.

-Botanically, asparagus is a herbaceous perennial plant belonging to the Asparagaceae family.
-It is closely related to the Liliaceae plants which also include onion, garlic, tulip, daffodil…etc. Scientific name: A. officinalis.
-This spear vegetable is grown extensively today as a major commercial crop in China, Europe, Peru, Australia, and the USA.
+Botanically, asparagus is an herbaceous perennial plant categorized within the Asparagaceae family.
+It shares close botanical ties with plants in the Liliaceae family, such as onion, garlic, tulip, and daffodil.
+Scientific name: A. officinalis.
+This spear-like vegetable is cultivated extensively as a significant commercial crop in China, Europe, Peru, Australia, and the USA.

 Asparagus spears.
 (Photo courtesy: muffet) |

-Asparagus crowns planted in early spring.
-It grows into tall, branched stems, bearing fine fern-like green needles (phylloclades); giving the whole plant an overall feathery appearance.
-The fresh crop can also be established by direct seeding or through transplanting 10-12 week-old seedlings.
+Asparagus crowns are typically planted in early spring, developing into tall, branched stems adorned with delicate, fern-like green needles (phylloclades), imparting a feathery look to the entire plant.
+Alternatively, the fresh crop can be established either through direct seeding or transplanting 10-12 week-old seedlings.

-A fully-grown plant reaches about 5 feet in height.
-Young scaly edible spears emerge from the underground extensive matted root systems, which can be ready for harvesting by early spring.
+Once fully grown, the plant reaches approximately 5 feet in height.
+From the extensive matted root systems, young scaly edible spears emerge, ready for harvesting by early spring.

-Normally, 7 to 9 inches tall young shoots are harvested by either snapping or using a paring knife, cutting close to the ground level.
+Normally, 7 to 9-inch tall young shoots are harvested by either snapping or using a paring knife, cutting close to ground level.
 There is no need to cut asparagus shoots far below the soil with a knife, which might injure other erupting buds on the crown.
-The stump that left in the ground after snapping dries up and disintegrates.
+The stump that is left in the ground after snapping dries up and disintegrates.

-Warm weather would adversely result in premature opening up of spear tips that might reduce their overall flavor and quality.
-Asparagus is harvested once a year for over an 8 to 10 week period in a season.
+Warm weather could adversely result in premature opening up of spear tips that might reduce their overall flavor and quality.
+Asparagus is harvested once a year for over an 8 to 10-week period in a season.

 Asparagus is a very low-calorie vegetable.
-100 g fresh spears carry just 20 calories.
+100 g of fresh spears carries just 20 calories.

 Besides, its spears contain moderate levels of dietary fiber.
-100 g of fresh spears provide 2.1 g of roughage.
-Dietary fiber helps control constipation conditions, decrease bad (LDL) cholesterol levels by binding to it in the intestines and regulate blood sugar levels.
-Studies suggest that high-fiber diet help cut down colon-rectal cancer risks by preventing toxic compounds in the food from absorption.
+100 g of fresh spears provides 2.1 g of roughage.
+Dietary fiber helps control constipation conditions, decrease bad (LDL) cholesterol levels by binding to it in the intestines, and regulate blood sugar levels.
+Studies suggest that a high-fiber diet helps cut down colon-rectal cancer risks by preventing toxic compounds in the food from absorption.

 Its shoots have long been used in many traditional medicines to treat conditions like dropsy and irritable bowel syndrome.